The Paleo Guide

-And that's basically it.
+And that's it.
 If you follow these steps, your body will regulate your calorie intake and take over the process.
 Then all you have to do is listen to it.

 How to figure out how much food you should eat on a Paleo diet (or any diet):

-- Eat Real Food.
+- Eat real food.

-- Start with protein, fat and green vegetables first.
+- Start with protein, fat, and green vegetables first.

 - Slow down towards the end of your meal.
 Consider taking a break or two before finishing your last bite.

-Make huge Wild Butter Brew Protein Shakes full of nutrient dense Wild Chocolate Powder, pastured butter, Wild Coffee, Wild Whey, Wild Cocoa Butter and maybe a spoonful of almond or cashew butter.
+Make huge Wild Butter Brew Protein Shakes full of nutrient-dense Wild Chocolate Powder, pastured butter, wild coffee, Wild Whey, Wild Cocoa Butter, and maybe a spoonful of almond or cashew butter.

-Common Issues Transitioning To Paleo
+Common Issues Transitioning to Paleo

-Imagine this:You stop eating all food that comes in a package... you cook/prepare all your meals at home... you buy fresh ingredients at the farmer's market and grocery store in your area.
+Imagine this:You stop eating all food that comes in a package; you cook or prepare all your meals at home; you buy fresh ingredients at the farmer's market and grocery store in your area.

 How do you think you'd feel?

-Well, that might not be the case... initially, at least.
+Well, that may not be the case.

-(Scientists suggest that sugar is more addictive than cocaine.
-Yelp.)
+Scientists suggest that sugar is more addictive than cocaine.
+Yelp.

-Food is a drug.
-Plain and simple.
+Food is a drug. plain and simple.

 Thinking of food as a drug is a great way to start thinking about your food.
-Then, hopefully, you can start seeing your food habits for what they are; obsessive, addictive, neurotic, guilt and shame-inducing, habitual, and so on.
+Then, hopefully, you can start seeing your food habits for what they are: obsessive, addictive, neurotic, guilt- and shame-inducing, habitual, and so on.

 So, what happens when a hard drug addict goes cold turkey?

-#1 A Lack Of Those Quick Spikes Of Energy From Carbs
+#1: A Lack of Those Quick Spikes of Energy from Carbs

-This carb-fueled state is sometimes referred to as a carb-burning metabolism.
+This carb-fueled state is sometimes referred to as a "carb-burning metabolism."

-When you move to a lower carb, higher fat diet, your metabolism switches from a carb-burning metabolism to a fat-burning metabolism.
+When you move to a lower-carb, higher-fat diet, your metabolism switches from a carb-burning metabolism to a fat-burning metabolism.

-After awhile, you develop a fat-adapted metabolism.
+After a while, you develop a fat-adapted metabolism.

 Then, when you break the snack/carb cycle, you'll feel better and get better results all around—and if weight loss is your goal, you'll be on your way to burning off the fat.